jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

             a_list
         )

-  the terminal now shows an :doc:`/exceptions/AttributeError` for the last line
+  the terminal now shows an :ref:`AttributeError` for the last line

   .. code-block:: python